How to Blog as a Stay at Home Mom (of 3)!

 Once you have your theme designed and a few strong posts, you will be ready to launch.
 Starting social media accounts (for your blog) is a great way to share your content with others.
 Don’t be afraid; just put it out there.
 When I launched, my blog was far from perfect (still is) and it is always a work in progress.
 I make updates and changes all the time, as I see fit.

 I also follow Suzi Whitford from Start A Mom Blog; a fellow blogger and mom just like myself.
-She is so helpful and provides a step by step detailed guide on how to start a blog.
-It is like painting by number, but for blogging.
-She went from making $0 to $20,000/month just by using the strategies in Blog by Number.
-This is the guide you would use if you are not “techy” at all (like ME) and don’t have a ton of time.
-Blog by Number gives you tutorials, stock images, workbooks, ebooks, and more.
-It is seriously like the holy grail for beginning bloggers.
-You must check it out!
+She is so helpful and provides a FREE step by step detailed guide on how to start a blog in your first month.
+It is like DIY, but for blogging and it is FREE, so why not try it?
+She went from making $0 to $20,000/month just by using the strategies in the First Month Blog Plan.
+I used this guide, her Optin ABCs guide, and I am now going through her Ebook by Number Course.
+She is seriously like the Holy Grail for teacher bloggers how to blog.
+My favorite part is all the videos she makes for her students.
+They are so detailed and packed full if information!

 Overall, being able to blog while being a stay at home mom, is all about balance.
 You have to find that healthy balance that works for you.
 But, let me say this, I am not balanced with a clean house and healthy meals 24/7.
 I have just come to terms with the fact that some priorities are higher than others and not everything will be perfect.
 At the end of the day, my kids are happy, healthy, well-fed, and I am glad I got my “mommy time”.
 Blogging has made me a better mom and wife!